AdiThakker/AdiThakker.github.io/_posts/2022-09-19-Feature-Flags-In-NET-1.md

 ### Feature Definition ###

 Starting with the definition, The Time Window definition in the appsettings.json is straight out of [docs]().
-The only point to notice is that the {StartDate} and {EndDate} tokens are the dynamic values which get set in the CD pipeline task.
+The only point to notice is that the {StartDate} and {EndDate} tokens are the dynamic values which get set in the CD pipeline (any token replacement) task.

 ~~~json
 {